Woburn Dolphinarium: 1972 - 1983

 BACKGROUND

 The dolphinarium was sited at the Coney Beach Pleasure Park, Porthcawl, South Wales and originally built and owned by Joe Raber's company Marine Mammals International.
 The last two dolphins to be housed there were in the winter of 1974 undergoing training for the Royalty Folies show in London.
-The dolphinarium was then used for sea lions shows by Jervale Ltd in the summer of 1975.
+The dolphinarium was then used for sea lion shows by Jervale Ltd in the summer of 1975.

 Ocean Park - Seaburn - Sunderland: 1973 - 1975